 The purpose of inheritance is same in C++ and Java.
-Inheritance is used in both languages for reusing code and/or creating is-a relationship.
-There are following differences in the way both languages provide support for inheritance.
+Inheritance is used in both languages for reusing code and/or creating an ‘is-a’ relationship.
+The following examples will demonstrate the differences Java and C++ provide support for inheritance.

 1) In Java, all classes inherit from the Object class directly or indirectly.
 Therefore, there is always a single inheritance tree of classes in Java, and Object class is root of the tree.
-In Java, if we create a class that doesn’t inherit from any class then it automatically inherits from Object class .
-In C++, there is forest of classes; when we create a class that doesn’t inherit from anything, we create a new tree in forest.
+In Java, when create a class it automatically inherits from the Object class.
+In C++ however, there is a forest of classes; when we create a class that doesn’t inherit from another, we create a new tree in forest.

-Following Java example shows that Test class automatically inherits from Object class.
+Following Java example shows that Test class automatically inherits from the Object class.

 t is instanceof Object: true

 2) In Java, members of the grandparent class are not directly accessible.
 See this G-Fact for more details.